yuri-htt/RecoSpo/README.md

+##RecoSpo
 This app powerd by React Native.
 Using Realm and Redux.